 The Ministry of Mines and Energy has promoted studies on technologies that could be used for the Smart Grid concept.
 These studies were motivated by the necessity to reduce the technical and non-technical losses and to improve the performance of the whole system in order to provide more reliability, resilience, security, etc. Recently, a study group supported by the Brazilian Ministry raised problems of the current power system and presented technologies and solutions that may reduce the losses and improve the performance of these power systems.
 These studies took into account the economic aspects as well, mainly the cost that would be acceptable for the installation over 45 million meters in the country.

+Additionally, other studies have been carried by private institutions with public funding as the one leaded by ABRADEE and APTEL, nonprofit associations related with the electric sector.

+– APTEL – Association of Private Companies Proprietary of Infrastructure and Telecommunications Systems, created on 7 April 1999.

+– ABRADEE – Brazilian Association of Distributors of Electric Power, established in August 1975.

 A4.2 Brazilian power sector

-Currently Brazil has over 114 GW of power capacity and over 67 million of costumer use.
-As shown in Fig. A4.1, it can be seen that the power capacity in Brazil is provided mainly by hydroelectric and thermoelectric plants that make up 94% of the total generation capacity.
+Currently Brazil has over 142 GW of power capacity and over 75 million of costumer use.
+As shown in Fig. A4.1 [1], it can be seen that the energy consumption in Brazil (2014) is about 624.3 TWh.

+The percentage of renewable energy produced is 74.6% while the non-renewable sources reach 25.4%.

 Figure A4.1

-Brazilian

-The average consumption in Brazil is 68 GW with peaks over 70 GW.
-Recently, the electric sector informed that it is foreseen that the consumption will increase around 60%, what demands energy efficiency for the electric system.
+The average consumption in Brazil is 68 GW with peaks over 80 GW.
+Recently, the electric sector informed that it is foreseen that the consumption will increase around 44%, what demands energy efficiency for the electric system.

 As a first step of this process, the Ministry considers as priority the reduction of technical and non-technical losses of power systems.
 The technical losses in transmission system and distribution system are 5% and 7%, respectively.
 Additionally, the non-technical losses, such as non-authorized energy taps in distribution systems add up to 7%.